-Do not pull the processor out of the socket when you lift the heat sink, especially if you cannot warm the heat sink before removal.
+Be sure not to pull the processor out of the socket when you lift the heat sink, especially if you cannot warm the heat sink before removal.
 Inadvertently removing the processor can damage the pins.

 Before removing the heat sink, follow these steps: